- Big landlords, small farmers and landless farmers

-Big Landlords: A very small number of farmers are big landlords.
+A very small number of farmers are big landlords.
 They own a major portion of farmland in a village.
-The produce enough to take care of their family needs.
-The sell surplus produces in the market.
+They produce enough to take care of their family needs.
+They sell surplus produces in the market.
 Many big farmers also carry out related businesses; like flour mill, shops for fertilizers and seeds.
 They also rent out their farm equipments; like tractors and threshers to other farmers.
 Big farmers do not need to work on their farms rather they hire labourers for various works.

 Farming in India generates employment on a seasonal basis.
 Workers are busy only during certain months of the year.
 Work is available during ploughing, sowing, weeding and harvesting times only.
 For the remaining months, the farm workers are without job.

 Many landless farmers go to nearby towns in search of work during the lean period.
 Many of them also migrate to big cities in search of work.
 Due to employment generation programmes of the government, many poor people get some work during construction of roads and check dams in nearby villages.